Catullus 3

 Catullus 3 is a poem by Roman poet Gaius Valerius Catullus (c.
 84–c.
 54 BCE) that laments the death of a pet sparrow (passer) for which an unnamed girl (puella), possibly Catullus' lover Lesbia, had an affection.
-Written in hendecasyllabic meter, it is considered to be one of the most famous of Latin poems.
+Written in phalaecian hendecasyllabic meter, it is considered to be one of the most famous of Latin poems.

 This poem, together with Catullus' other poems, survived from antiquity in a single manuscript discovered c.
 1300 in Verona, from which three copies survive.
 Fourteen centuries of copying from copies left scholars in doubt as to the poem's original wording in a few places, although centuries of scholarship have led to a consensus critical version.
 Research on Catullus was the first application of the genealogical method of textual criticism.

 In the original manuscript, Catullus 3 and Catullus 2 were parts of the same text, but the two poems were separated by scholars in the 16th century.